 Students will need to enrol for the remedial programme as a normal course enrolment.
 Full tuition fees apply.
+A fail grade in a remedial course is considered the same as a fail in a normal course enrolment.

 2.13 Satisfactory Academic Progress